Aerospace Engineering

 Missouri S&T Aerospace Engineering Program Objectives

-The overall educational objective of the aerospace engineering program is to prepare graduates for careers in the aerospace engineering profession and related disciplines, and/or receive an advanced graduate degree within three to five years from their graduation.
+The overall educational objective of the Aerospace Engineering program is to prepare graduates for careers in the aerospace engineering profession and related disciplines, and/or receive an advanced graduate degree within three to five years from their graduation.
 Specifically, the expected professional accomplishments of the program graduates within five years from their graduation are that:

 • They are employed by industry, a government agency, or in academia, or are in private practice.